 Once it is sewn, iron flat and cut off the extra material.
 Repeat with the other lengths of material until you have one solid piece long enough to cover your weld cord.
 Making it one solid length of tubing with diagonal seams makes the seams blend in.

 We were now ready to reupholster the chair seat.
-As the foam was dirty and preformed by the manufacture I did not want to risk washing it.
-Instead spray it with alcohol or other fabric disinfectant to freshen.
+As the foam was dirty and preformed by the manufacturer I did not want to risk washing it.
+Instead, spray it with alcohol or another fabric disinfectant to freshen.

 Hubs requested I add a little extra cushioning to the seat, so I cut a simple square of chair foam and put it on the seat frame. covering it with the refreshed chair form and stapled it back into place.